 Work for CID:

-Fatemeh Kamali-Chirani has written a guest post, Cultural diplomacy, intercultural dialogue, and sustainable development: A view of the cultural diplomacy potential of the city of Islamabad; translated KC14: Dialogue into German, and then KC14: Dialogue into Persian; and was interviewed about international relations and its connection to intercultural dialogue.
+Fatemeh Kamali-Chirani has written a guest post, Cultural diplomacy, intercultural dialogue, and sustainable development: A view of the cultural diplomacy potential of the city of Islamabad; and also written KC105: Acculturation.
+She has also translated KC14: Dialogue into German, and then KC14: Dialogue into Persian.
+In addition, she was interviewed about international relations and its connection to intercultural dialogue.
 See the description of her recent report on immigration to and from Pakistan.